Hear The Pitch

 - Assist with a maintenance model for installing and monitoring sensors over a geographically diverse network

-Within one year, Green Stream will directly affect 10 million people living in the US and Canadian communities with Green Stream’s sensors.
+Within one year, Green Stream has directly affected 11 million people living in the US and Canadian communities with Green Stream’s sensors.

 Norfolk, VA, USA

 - Prof Larry Atkinson Professor Emeritus, Old Dominion University